2023 prices frozen until 31 July, so book early to guarantee the lowest prices.

 The Golden Temple is quite extraordinary, with this magical building alluringly reflected in its huge sacred pool, surrounded by marble colonnaded arcades.
 Once inside, the richly gilded inlay work is a revelation - wood panels decorated with gold and silver plus ivory carvings, all under a brilliant dome containing 100kg of pure gold.
 In accordance with Sikh custom anyone is offered sustenance free of charge, with the resultant kitchens capable of feeding 6,000 people per hour – we see their huge vats of dhal (lentils) and an ancient machine producing a constant stream of hot chapattis!

-We fly back to Delhi for our final night at the Vivanta by Taj Dwarka Hotel, with dinner, located close to the airport.
+We fly back to Delhi for our final night at The Connaught, New Delhi Hotel, with dinner, located close to the airport.

 Transfer to the airport for the return flight to London.